StamusNetworks/scirius/README.rst

 ~~~~~~~~~~~~~~~

 To select which Categories to use, just select them via the checkbox and click on ``Update categories``.
-Please note you must edit Categories for a single Source and click ``Update categories``.

 Add rule to suppressed list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~